Shrihari Sathe: Biography

 Shrihari Sathe was born in 1983 in Bombay, Maharashtra, India.
 He did his schooling at St. Xavier's College, Mumbai and then moved to US at the age of 17.
 Sathe majored in Film and Video Studies and Global Media and Culture from University of Michigan, Ann Arbor.
-He also has an MFA-Film Degree from Columbia University’s School of the Arts in New York.
+He also has an MFA-Film Degree from Columbia University's School of the Arts in New York.
 In 2007, he took a short sabbatical to assist Rakeysh Omprakash Mehra on his film Delhi-6.
 He spent almost a year working on that film and then returned to NYC to finish the degree.

 His production house, Infinitum Productions, works out of Mumbai and New York.
 His father, Chandrashekhar Shrikrishna Sathe, worked in the banking industry for over 30 years, retired in 2009 and he decided to join work with Shrihari.
 They now closely develop projects.
-And his father finances his productions.

-Shrihari Sathe is an Adjunct Assistant Professor at Columbia University’s School of the Arts and frequently does master classes at various universities since 2015.
+Shrihari Sathe is currently a Visiting Associate Arts Professor in the Graduate Film Department at NYU Tisch School of the Arts.
+He has previously taught at Columbia University's School of the Arts, Harvard University, SUNY Stony Brook and frequently does master classes at various universities.